cairo-book/cairo-book/src/ch02-01-variables-and-mutability.md

 ```

-Save and run the program using `scarb cairo-run --available-gas=200000000`.
+Save and run the program using `scarb cairo-run`.
 You should receive an error message
 regarding an immutability error, as shown in this output:

 ```shell